So, somebody asked me ‘what is the right age to bring their kid into my office?’

 It’s very rare that I will have a child not be comfortable with actually having their teeth cleaned by the age of 4.

-As a cosmetic Dentist that treats the whole family I’ve been lucky with this approach to introducing a child to dentistry.
+As a cosmetic Dentist from Bryn Mawr that treats the whole family I’ve been lucky with this approach of introducing a child to dentistry.
+Find a private dental clinic near you and get the all dental services for your kids that you’ve been looking for!

 Dillon Family Dentistry, 1084 East Lancaster Ave Rosemont PA 19010, Phone Number: 610-228-0329